Canon 1D Mark II vs Panasonic FZ80

 - More modern: Reflects 12 years and 11 months of technical progress since the 1D Mark II launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the FZ80 emerges as the winner of the match-up (19 : 16 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the FZ80 is the clear winner of the contest (20 : 16 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 1D Mark II and the Panasonic FZ80 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.